pw_persistent_ram#

 pw::persistent_ram::Persistent<T>#

-The Persistent is a simple container for holding its templated value T with CRC16 integrity checking.
-Note that a Persistent will be lost if a write/set operation is interrupted or otherwise not completed, as it is not double buffered.
+The Persistent<T> class is a simple container for holding its templated value T with CRC16 integrity checking.
+Note that a Persistent<T> object’s contents will be lost if a write/set operation is interrupted or otherwise not completed, as it is not double-buffered.

 The default constructor does nothing, meaning it will result in either invalid state initially or a valid persisted value from a previous session.

-The destructor does nothing, ergo it is okay if it is not executed during shutdown.
+The destructor does nothing; therefore, it is okay if it is not executed during shutdown.

 Example: Storing an integer#

-A common use case of persistent data is to track boot counts, or effectively how often the device has rebooted.
-This can be useful for monitoring how many times the device rebooted and/or crashed.
-This can be easily accomplished using the Persistent container.
+A common use case for persistent data is to track boot counts, effectively measuring how often the device has rebooted.
+This can be useful for monitoring how many times the device has rebooted and/or crashed.
+This can be easily accomplished using the Persistent<T> container.

 #include "pw_persistent_ram/persistent.h"